-Fatalities down sharply as 16-year-olds drive lessFebruary 24th, 2014 in Other /
+Fatalities down sharply as 16-year-olds drive lessFebruary 24, 2014 by Amy Johns in Medicine & Health / Other

 Getting behind a steering wheel has been the most hotly anticipated rite of passage for most American teenagers (and a cause of insomnia among parents) practically since the invention of the automobile.
 For decades, 16-year-olds were free to drive independently to the store, to school, and on dates.
 Laws are tougher these days, and all 50 states have implemented graduated driver's licensing (GDL), requiring drivers under 18 to gain driving privileges in phases.
 A new study by researchers in the West Virginia University School of Public Health published in the journal Injury Prevention suggests these provisional permits have led to a dramatic drop in vehicular fatalities among 16-year-olds.